-You may schedule space for a meeting/event by stopping by the library and speaking with a reference librarian or by filling out a meeting room request form and mailing or faxing it to us at: (765) 743-0540.
-(Click here for room request forms) Please call us at (765) 743-2261 if you have any questions.
+You may schedule space for a meeting/event by filling out a meeting room request form in person or on-line (Click here for room request forms) Please call us at (765) 743-2261 if you have any questions.

 We have a large collection of reference materials, including extensive consumer and investment information.
 As a member of Evergreen Indiana, the West Lafayette Library offers access to over 6 million books and other items found at over 100 Indiana public libraries - we'll be glad to help you use Evergreen Indiana if you have questions.

 We'll gladly show you how to search the Internet for the answers you need.
 You can use these links we have found helpful.